When Can a Process Server Serve Papers Legally?

 How Late Have We Attempted Service?

 Normally, we call it a day around 9:00pm.
 We have lives to live, too.
 In certain circumstances, though, we may make very late night attempts.
 For instance, we have had a serve take place as late as 2:45am.
-This was an odd situation where we had to serve the manager of a nightclub who never seemed to be home.
+This was an odd situation where we had to serve the manager of a nightclub in Milwaukee who never seemed to be home.
 Attempting after bar close made perfect sense in this situation and he had no problem with the time of service.

 What Should You Do if a Process Server Is Trying to Serve You?